 The UK Gigabit Programme or 'Project Gigabit' is a £5 billion government infrastructure project that brings together everything the government is doing to enable and deliver fast and reliable digital connectivity for the country.

 As part of this programme, Building Digital UK (BDUK), part of Department for Digital, Culture, Media and Sport (DCMS), has launched phased contracts to those hard to reach parts of the UK that will need government support towards the cost of gigabit-capable broadband.
-Surrey is included in Phase 2 with the contract due to start in July 2023.
-The coverage and contract value details are subject to the outcomes of an Open Market Review (OMR) that took place ln late 2021, a Public Review that ended on 29 April 2022 and a procurement process that will start in August 2022.
+Surrey is included in Phase 2 with the contract due to start in December 2023.
+The coverage and contract value details are subject to the outcomes of an Open Market Review (OMR) that took place ln late 2021, a Public Review that ended on 29 April 2022 and a procurement process that is due to start in December 2022.

 To complement this work and to support pace of delivery there are several other elements to Project Gigabit including the Gigabit Broadband Voucher Scheme that residents and businesses may wish to consider.